djchateau/ServerBackupUtility/README.md

 - Use the Email SMTP client to send log notifications. \
 	add key="EmailService" value="true"

-The following settings are only required if the Email Service setting above is true.
+The following settings are only required if the Email Service setting is enabled.

 - SMTP user account name \
 	add key="SmptUserName" value="services"